 Our service learning program brings NEIU, UIC and NU students into local high schools and community colleges while providing opportunities for groups of high school/community college students to visit cancer research labs.
 Students build professional networks and long-term mentoring relationships.
 Coming soon – contact us to get involved or to learn more.

-To support the career development and advancement of minority and underrepresented faculty and scientists, we match early stage investigators with senior mentors at NEIU, UIC, and NU.
+To support the career development and advancement of minority and underrepresented faculty and scientists, the Mentoring and Project Team (MPT) of the Planning and Evaluation will help match early stage investigators with senior mentors at NEIU, UIC, and NU.
 Contact us to get involved or to learn more.

 Meetings and workshops for all levels of trainees (e.g., undergraduates, graduate students, fellows) build skills across the research spectrum while preparing trainees for career opportunities and career advancement.
 Take a look at our program calendar or contact us to learn more.